CMHAAorg/cmhaa-website/site/content/_index.md

       chains and the broader community, and contribute to the shaping of public policy.
     intro_title: What we do
-    intro_description: Informed by our collective data, research and experience, and with the guidance of mental health advisors, we work together to provide safe settings, share credible practice, and drive lasting change.
+    intro_description: We believe that every person should be respected for who they are, wherever they are on the continuum of mental health through life's many stages.
+We believe that every workplace has an opportunity and a responsibility to protect, support and create positive mental health for their people so that they can thrive.
     type: pillar-content-cards
     card_title_1: Provide safe settings
     card_title_2: Empower leaders